uit-cosmo/blobmodel/docs/contributor_guide.rst

     git commit -m "commit message"

-  replace `commit message` with a description of the commited changes.
+  Replace `commit message` with a description of the committed changes.

 4. Push the changes to GitHub: